by Arnie Schoenberg

 We use neandertals as a symbol of our past.

-The Denisovans are another group of hominids that most group as a kind of Homo sapiens.
-They have a combination of big teeth, which we usually associate with older hominids, but some complex tools and symbolic behavior that we associate with anatomically modern Homo sapiens.
+The Denisovans are another group of hominins that most group as a kind of Homo sapiens.
+They have a combination of big teeth, which we usually associate with older hominins, but some complex tools and symbolic behavior that we associate with anatomically modern Homo sapiens.

 read this Nat Geo intro to Denisovan DNA